pyvista/pyvista-doc-translations/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-This is a project to provide pyvista official documentation with and multiple languages.
+This is a project to provide pyvista official documentation in multiple languages.
 This repository is inspired by [sphinx-doc/sphinx-doc-translations](https://github.com/sphinx-doc/sphinx-doc-translations.git).

 ## URLs